lsylvester/actionable-ujs/README.md

 </div>
 ```

-The action will be performed when the element is clicked.
+will perform the `away` action on the `ChatChannel` subscription when the link is clicked.

 ## Development